Random Walks, Faber Polynomials and Accelerated Power Methods: Proof of main results

-\begin{proof}[Proof of Lemma \ref{lem:smoothradiallyconvex}] Let $p^{(k)}$ be the probability vector defined by $p_0^{(k)} = (k-1)/k$ and $p^{(k)}_k = 1/k$ associated with the $k$-cusp hypocycloid (see Section \ref{sec:hypocycloid}).
+where the final equality follows from \eqref{meanzero}, and the final inequality uses the fact that $p_j > 0$ for some $j \ge 3$.
+Let $p^{(k)}$ be the probability vector defined by $p_0^{(k)} = (k-1)/k$ and $p^{(k)}_k = 1/k$ associated with the $k$-cusp hypocycloid (see Section \ref{sec:hypocycloid}).
 Assume $p^{(k)}$ is padded by zeros so that it has the same length as $p$.
 Then, we can write